 The types of event you are preparing for will vary depending on your geographical location and your daily routine.
 Not all events that preppers prepare for are for catastrophic SHTF events.
 For example, to could just be preparing a first aid kit for your car.

 Only you will know the types of event you are concerned about and what to be prepared for, each of us will differ in this.

 Here is some more example of types of event:

 Flash floods, Terror Attack, Wildfires, Nuclear Attacks, Hurricanes, Economic Collapse, House Fire, Tsunami, Drought, Collapse of society, War, Emp Attack.
 There are many more depending on your location and individual concerns.

 What Does SHTF Mean ?

 SHTF is an abbreviation of the term Sh*t hits the Fan.
-When referred to in the prepper community and the context of Survival it means that a catastrophic event has occured.
+When referred to in the prepper community and the context of Survival it means that a catastrophic event has occurred.
 For example a terrorist attack, natural disaster, or financial collapse.
-To put it another way its the end of the world as we know it resulting in a world or society without any Rule of Law because government, police and military have lost control.
+To put it another way its the end of the world as we know it resulting in a world or society without any Rule of Law because government, police, and military have lost control.